Doctor Who: Video games

 Numerous Doctor Who video games have been created since the mid-1980s.
 A Doctor Who game was planned for the Sega Mega Drive but never released.

-One of the recent ones is a match-3 game released in November 2013 for iOS, Android, Amazon App Store and Facebook called Doctor Who: Legacy.
-It has been constantly updated since its release and features all the Doctors as playable characters as well as over 100 companions.
+Doctor Who: Legacy was a match-3 game released in November 2013 for iOS, Android, Amazon App Store and Facebook.
+It was regularly updated from its release until 2019.
+It featured all the Doctors up until its discontinuation as playable characters as well as over 100 companions.

 Another video game instalment is Lego Dimensions – in which Doctor Who is one of the many "Level Packs" in the game.
 The pack contains the Twelfth Doctor (who can reincarnate into the others), K9, the TARDIS and a Victorian London adventure level area.
-The game and pack released in November 2015.
+The game and pack were released in November 2015.

 Doctor Who: Battle of Time was a digital collectible card game developed by Bandai Namco Entertainment and released for iOS and Android.
 It was soft-launched on 30 May 2018 in Australia, Canada, New Zealand, Thailand, but was shut down on 26 November of that same year.

 Doctor Who Infinity was released on Steam on 7 August 2018.
 It was nominated for "Best Start-up" at The Independent Game Developers' Association Awards 2018.

 Chronology and canonicity

-Since the creation of the Doctor Who character by BBC Television in the early 1960s, a myriad of stories have been published about Doctor Who, in different media: apart from the actual television episodes that continue to be produced by the BBC, there have also been novels, comics, short stories, audio books, radio plays, interactive video games, game books, webcasts, DVD extras, and stage performances.
-The BBC takes no position on the canonicity of any of such stories, and producers of the show have expressed distaste for the idea of canonicity.
+The BBC takes no position on the canonicity of any Doctor Who stories, and producers of the show have expressed distaste for the idea of canonicity.

 Awards

-The show has received recognition as one of Britain's finest television programmes, winning the 2006 British Academy Television Award for Best Drama Series and five consecutive (2005–2010) awards at the National Television Awards during Russell T Davies' tenure as executive producer.
+The show has received recognition as one of Britain's finest television programmes, winning the 2006 British Academy Television Award for Best Drama Series and five consecutive (2005–2010) awards at the National Television Awards during Russell T Davies' first tenure as executive producer.
 In 2011, Matt Smith became the first Doctor to be nominated for a BAFTA Television Award for Best Actor, and in 2016, Michelle Gomez became the first woman to receive a BAFTA nomination for the series, getting a Best Supporting Actress nomination for her work as Missy.